-I love to tell my husband, the father of my kids how much I love and appreciate all he does for our family.
+I love to tell my husband how much I love and appreciate all he does for our family.
 On Father’s Day, I get to go all out!
-From Breakfast in bed to gifts and activities, here are some Father’s Day ideas that will stay in your budget!
+From breakfast in bed, to gifts and activities, here are some Father’s Day ideas that will stay in your budget!

 Breakfast in Bed

 Who doesn’t love breakfast in bed?
 On Father’s Day, we love to let dad sleep in and bring him a yummy breakfast that the kids and I throw together.
-Some years it’s a fancy breakfast of things like waffles and bacon.
+Some years it’s a fancy breakfast, like waffles and bacon.
 And other years I let the kids make cereal and toast!

-I also think it would be fun to put together a Room Service kit which could include:
+You could also put together a Room Service kit which could include:

 A breakfast menu so dad can choose if he wants pancakes or toast, milk or juice, etc.

 Type up or write out a newspaper with special updates from each of the family members.
 You could include a section for “scheduled activities” for the day, a section with “favorite dad quotes”, and don’t forget a love letter from mom!